Top 10 U.S. States that Should Join Canada

 Alaska should join Canada because it is sitting next to Yukon.
 It would make sense geographically because Alaska sits far north of the 49th Parallel.
 Anything above 49 should be Canada's.

-Minnesota Minnesota is a state in the Midwestern United States.
-Minnesota was admitted as the 32nd state on May 11, 1858, created from the eastern half of the Minnesota Territory.
+Minnesota is a state in the Midwestern United States.
+It was admitted as the 32nd state on May 11, 1858, created from the eastern portion of the Minnesota Territory.

 Minnesota is practically Canada anyway!
 Great, hardy people who can withstand arctic temperatures!